arief25ramadhan/Plagiarism-Detector/README.md

 The process can be broken down into a few discrete steps:

-*Clean and pre-process the data.
+* Clean and pre-process the data.
-*Define features for comparing the similarity of an answer text and a source text, and extract similarity features.
+* Define features for comparing the similarity of an answer text and a source text, and extract similarity features.
-*Select "good" features, by analyzing the correlations between different features.
+* Select "good" features, by analyzing the correlations between different features.
-*Create train/test .csv files that hold the relevant features and class labels for train/test data points.
+* Create train/test .csv files that hold the relevant features and class labels for train/test data points.

 ## Libraries

 The libraries required for this project are:

-*Numpy
+* Numpy
-*Panda
+* Panda
-*Scikit-learn
+* Scikit-learn
-*boto3
+* Boto3
-*sagemaker
+* Sagemaker

 ## Note